peter-power-594/WordpressMarkupMarkdown/readme.txt

 The content is saved with the markdown syntax in the database and is rendered on the frontend via wordpress native filters thanks to the [Parsedown](https://parsedown.org) PHP library.

 This extension rocks:
+- Choose and sort the default toolbar buttons since 3.0
 - Sticky toolbar for the default editor since 2.6
 - Possible to disable OP Cache since 2.5
 - Audio & Video playlist support added since 2.4